-After a lazy dinner (good ol’ mac and cheese), we curl up by the fire to play cards.
+After a simple supper (good ol’ mac and cheese), we curl up by the fire to play cards.
 The frigid weather has resulted in some cancellations, so there’s lots of space in the common areas.
 Our girls are soon playing with the other kids as we chat with fellow guests.
 Everyone here has a common goal – to get away from the city and enjoy nature – so conversation flows easily.
 We discover that most of the guests are local, but a few are from Germany!

 Our two-night stay flies by despite the chilly weather.
 We hike to Troll Falls, cross country ski, and downhill ski, dine in Kananaskis Village, and start planning our next trip.

-Things to Do During Your Stay at Kananaskis Wilderness Hostel
+Things to Do While Staying at Kananaskis Wilderness Hostel

 WINTER FUN: From snowshoeing and ice skating, to ice climbing and fat biking there is something fun for everyone!
 To make the most of your stay at Kananaskis Wilderness Hostel, check out my story: 10 Things to Do This Winter in Kananaskis Valley.

-SUMMER FUN: In summer, hike Troll Falls, Ribbon Creek, or Centennial Ridge Trail, bike the Bill Milne Trail (our favorite paved bike trail in Kananaskis), go fishing at Mount Lorette Ponds, or explore nearby Peter Lougheed Provincial Park.
-Check out my camping and recreation guide for Peter Lougheed Provincial Park for more information.
+SUMMER FUN: In summer, hike Troll Falls, Galatea Creek, Ribbon Creek, or Centennial Ridge Trail, bike the Bill Milne Trail (our favorite paved bike trail in Kananaskis), go fishing at Mount Lorette Ponds, or explore nearby Peter Lougheed Provincial Park.

 Know Before You Go